Anglo-French Competition for Control of the Fishery

 Of course it is James Cook who is invariably associated with cartographic surveys of Newfoundland in the 1760s, and with good reason, as we shall see in a moment.
 For a thorough treatment of both the cartography and the career of James Cook, students are encouraged to consult John Robson’s Captain Cook’s World: Maps of the Life and Voyages of James Cook R.N.
 (Seattle: University of Washington Press and Auckland, New Zealand: Random House, 2000).
 Robson has also written a very useful reference work about Cook, The Captain Cook Encyclopaedia (London: Chatham and Mechanicsburg, PA: Stackpole, 2004).
 It can be recommended for its comprehensive coverage and its careful attention to detail.
 Both of Robson’s works give appropriate attention to Cook’s Newfoundland cartography, which was critical in the Admiralty’s selection of Cook to proceed on the first of his three Pacific Voyages.

-available and which were used and favoured by Cook, as well as the methods of
+were used and favoured by Cook, as well as the methods of survey are discussed.

 Cook” in DCB, IV.
 Two studies attempt to explore the “inner Cook,”